 4. Correct unwanted behavior through punishment or shouting

-But a cat will just be frightened if you shout and will not associate this with your disapproval of its actions.
+But a cat will just be frightened if you shout at it and will not associate your anger with your disapproval of its actions.
 It will, however experience stress and lose trust in you.

 Never ever physically punish a cat.
 It won’t understand a smack and you could injure it.
 Or it may retaliate by lashing out.